eggboixd/eggboixd/README.md

 ---

 # 💫 About Me:
 A 3rd-semester undergraduate student studying Informatics Engineering at ITS Surabaya.
-My journey has just started, and I’m eager to grow and contribute in various fields.
+My journey has just started, and I still have so much to learn.

 ---